LEARN, LEAD, AND SERVE

 Shepherd University focuses on the Social Change Model of Leadership

-All of these programs are free to all Shepherd students and are rooted in the core values of the Social Change Model of Leadership.
+Shepherd’s leadership programs are free to all Shepherd students and are rooted in the core values of the Social Change Model of Leadership.

 “Change is the ultimate goal of the creative process of leadership— to make a better world and a better society for self and others.”
 (Higher Education Research Institute, 1996)

 An Introduction To The Social Change Model Of Leadership

 Learn more about Shepherd’s Leadership for a Better World Certificate Program Here.

 To learn more about the Student Leadership Conference: